 Special Needs Programs and Classes for All New York City Kids

-[UPDATED: July 18, 2012] Some kids take so many extra curricular activities after school they barely have time to play, but for other kids, after school classes can be a real challenge.
-Whether they have a developmental challenge, delay, disability or disorder, or they just struggle with all things organized, many kids can not partake in the slew of general after school activities.
-Luckily, no matter how small or great a child's challenges might be, here in NYC there are a number of options for children of every ability when it comes to the exciting activities, sports, and amusements that their typical peers enjoy.
+Some kids take so many extra-curricular activities they barely have time to play, but for other kids, after-school classes can be a challenge.
+Whether your child has a developmental challenge, delay, disability or disorder, or they just struggle with all things organized, many kids can not partake in a slew of general after-school activities.
+Luckily, no matter how small or great a child's challenges might be, NYC offers a number of options for children of every ability.

-We hope that having some extra-curricular options will make it easier for you to offer your children more fun activities.
-And don't forget to ask about summer and holiday mini-camps.
-Many of these programs do offer them.
+Don't forget to ask about summer and holiday mini-camps.
+Many of these programs do offer them, too.

 See our Special Needs Guide for more ideas, programs and services.

 Nordoff-Robbins has a wonderful reputation in the realm of music therapy.
-They offer Early Intervention programs from infancy to preschool-age, as well as child and adolescent music therapy.
+It offers early-intervention programs from infancy to preschool-age, as well as child, adolescent and adult music therapy.
 Classes can be individual or group with an emphasis on vocal and instrumental improvisation.